-The topic of nutrition can often be a confusing and overwhelming one - especially with so much conflicting advice and guidance on the topic.
+The subject of nutrition can often be a confusing and overwhelming one - especially when there is so much conflicting advice and guidance on the topic.
 We believe that being able to live well is something that should be accessible to everyone, so today we would like to share a selection of nutrition basics that absolutely everyone can benefit from.

 As we explained in more depth in a previous article, macronutrients are groups of nutrients that are required by the body in fairly large amounts.
 The three macronutrient groups are proteins, carbohydrates and fats.